johalduran7/EKS-prometheus-grafana/README.md

     Just in case you have to update the app.
 You can skip this step.
 When you make changes to the Node.js application code (`app.js`), rebuild the Docker image and apply the changes using Terraform.
 Then, restart the deployment:

+    NOTE: if the imagePullPolicy in the deployment is set to ifNotPresent, it won't pull the image unless you use another tag or set it to Always

     ```bash
     kubectl rollout restart deployment k8s-app -n prometheus-grafana-k8s
     ```